SA010/Assessment/README.md

 The docker-all.yml file configures the following services:

 * sa010/sag-company-service-api - A sample company service.
-The code is located in .\SagServices\CompanyService\.
+The code is located in .\CompanyService\.
 * sa010/sag-vacancy-service-api - A sample vacancy service.
-The code is located in .\SagServices\VacancyService\.
+The code is located in .\VacancyService\.
 * MS SQL server 2019 - The database service.
 * RabbitMQ - The message broker service.